 notes: str # context for the LLM

-is_non_retreat: bool = False # only t.coltivazione_strumenti
+is_non_retreat: bool = False # reserved, currently unused

 @dataclass(frozen=True)